What is Title IX?

 o Take appropriate steps to resolve the matter in an effort to eliminate the discrimination/harassment, prevent its recurrence, and remedy its effects.

-Additional information regarding Title IX may be found in the University's Sexual Misconduct and Title IX: Campus Resource Guide for Students, Faculty, and Staff
+Additional information regarding Title IX may be found in the University's Sexual Harassment and Prohibited Conduct policy.

 Title IX Coordinator